 Go Green Move #2: Conserve Energy

 No surprise here: when you’re more careful about not wasting energy, all the money you don’t pay to the utility company stays in your pocket.
 You know you should turn off lights, but do you do it consistently?
 Or does that porch light sometimes stay on all day?

 Did you know leaving your printer on all the time could be costing you $120 per year?
 Here are a bunch more ways to go green by stopping wasting energy and money in your house:

 1) Seal up leaks.
 Start with a home energy audit to find places heat is escaping your home, and seal them all up.
 Energy audits are incredibly educational, and even if they’re not heavily subsidized by your utility, they pay for themselves very quickly.
 A blower door test and infrared pictures of air leaks can pinpoint where your home needs help.

 2) Add insulation if yours is insufficient.
 Sealing up your outlets takes no time at all and will prevent up to 20% of your heat loss.

 3) Tend to your thermostat.
-Heating and cooling and the biggest source of emissions from our homes, and they are costing you more than they need to.
+Heating and cooling are the biggest source of emissions from our homes, and they’re probably costing you more than they need to.
 Number 1 tip from experts: Get a programmable thermostat and learn how to set it.
 Try keeping your house a little cooler in winter and a little warmer in summer and dress appropriately.
 Here’s more about how to save on winter heating.